Skip to content

 }

-_meta.ui.visibility: ["model"] is the MCP Apps signal that this resource is a renderable UI surface.
-The host fetches ui://ggui/session once, sandboxes it in an iframe, and feeds it the _meta.ggui.bootstrap payload.
+The tool declaration (returned by tools/list) is what carries _meta.ui.visibility: ["model"] — the MCP Apps signal that this tool ships a renderable UI surface.
+Each per-call result stamps _meta.ui.resourceUri (the per-render URI) plus the _meta["ai.ggui/render"] slice.
+The host fetches ui://ggui/render (or the per-render form ui://ggui/render/<sessionId>) once, sandboxes it in an iframe, and forwards the _meta["ai.ggui/render"] slice to it.

 Reading the resource returns a small HTML document — paper-themed, full-bleed, no chrome — whose only job is:

-1. Receive the bootstrap object from the host (via postMessage).
+1. Receive the ai.ggui/render slice from the host (via postMessage).

 2. Dynamically load runtimeUrl (the iframe-runtime bundle).

-3. Hand the bootstrap to the runtime, which opens the WebSocket and starts rendering.
+3. Hand the slice to the runtime, which opens the WebSocket and starts rendering.

 The shell is intentionally minimal.
-The actual rendering logic — component resolution, contract validation, action dispatch — lives in @ggui-ai/iframe-runtime which the shell loads on demand.
-That keeps the shell payload tiny and lets the runtime version-bump independently.
+The actual rendering work — component resolution, contract validation, action dispatch, gadget loading — lives in @ggui-ai/iframe-runtime, which the shell loads on demand.
+This keeps the shell payload tiny and lets the runtime version-bump independently of host caches.

-The bootstrap token is short-lived (default 60s) and single-use.
-The iframe trades it for a long-lived sessionToken on the first WebSocket subscribe frame, then uses the session token for reconnects.
-This means:
+The wsToken is short-lived (default 180s) and reusable within its TTL, so a transient WebSocket drop reconnects without a fresh handshake.
+The iframe trades it for a longer-lived sessionToken (default 4h) on the first wsToken-authed subscribe frame, then uses the session token (sessionToken) for reconnects.
+After the wsToken expires, the iframe swaps the envelope via ggui_runtime_refresh_ws_token (within the refresh window) or re-bootstraps.
+Consequences:

-• Hosts can cache the resource document but the bootstrap is per-call (fresh token every push).
+• Hosts can cache the resource document, but the bootstrap is per-call — every render mints a fresh token.

-• A leaked bootstrap token is useless 60 seconds later.
+• A leaked bootstrap token is useless after the TTL expires.

 import { createGguiServer } from "@ggui-ai/mcp-server";